Medicine Ball Alternating V-up

 Follow these step-by-step instructions to perform Medicine Ball Alternating V-up with proper form and technique.

-Lie on your back with your legs extended and a medicine ball held above your head, arms straight.
+Lie on your back with your legs straight and arms extended overhead, holding a medicine ball with both hands.

 Secondary Muscles